 Guaranteed Universal Life, also sometimes referred to as term insurance for life, is the most inexpensive type of permanent life insurance that has a guaranteed level rate that will never increase.
 Whole Life insurance is the most expensive type of permanent life insurance that also has a guaranteed level premium.

-One of the main differences between these 2 types of permanent insurance is that guaranteed universal life does not usually have any or much cash value and cash value is not guaranteed on most universal life contracts but whole life insurance does have a guaranteed cash value.
+One of the main differences between these two types of permanent insurance is that guaranteed universal life does not usually have any or much cash value, and cash value is not guaranteed on most universal life contracts.
+Whole life insurance does have a guaranteed cash value.

-So for example, if you’re a 40 year old male non-smoker in good health, consider the following:
+For example, if you’re a 40 year old male, a non-smoker, and in good health, consider the following:

 - A $500,000- 30 year guaranteed level premium term insurance policy will cost you $54 per month.